saintedlama/passport-local-mongoose/README.md

 * saltlen: specifies the salt length in bytes.
 Default: 32
 * iterations: specifies the number of iterations used in pbkdf2 hashing algorithm.
 Default: 25000
 * keylen: specifies the length in byte of the generated key.
 Default: 512
+* usernameField: specifies the field name that holds the username.
+Defaults to 'username'.
+This option can be used if you want to use a different field to hold the username for example "email".
+* saltField: specifies the field name that holds the salt value.
+Defaults to 'salt'.
+* hashField: specifies the field name that holds the password hash value.
+Defaults to 'hash'.

 *Attention!* Changing these values for example in a production environment will prevent that existing users can authenticate!